thisisrejj/Shopify-Developer-Assessment-1/README.md

 ## Section 2 - Feature Product

-- Develop a section dedicated to selecting the featured product.
-- Show basic product information, including:
+- A predefined schema exists within the section.
+Please update the code to display the following:
   - Product title
   - Price
-  - Product description; maximum of 55 words
+  - Product description limited to a maximum of 55 words; add an ellipsis if it exceeds the maximum word count.
   - Product tags
 - Implement the "add to cart" functionality using one of the following methods:
   - [Ajax Cart API](https://shopify.dev/docs/api/ajax/reference/cart)
   - Native Shopify "Add to Cart" form
 - After a product is added to the cart, the button should change to "Added to Cart."
-- The header should also update update the no indicator
+- The header should also update the no. indicator

 ### Optional
 - Include a quantity input field